maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 Let’s move to discussing domain, requirements and specifications.
 The information about what the application is and does comes to us in many forms.

 Domain is the problem-solution space of the application.
-The application exists for a purpose, and that purpose is the domain.
+The application exists for a purpose.
+It has patterns of expectations that are specific to it and other applications in the same domain.
+A domain typically has domain specific concepts.

 Sometimes we know the domain by just our life experience – like most editors.
 We know what a text editor does.
 While there are specific functions to a text editor, we can figure those out since we too have edited text before.

 Sometimes we know very little of the domain and need to learn it as we test it.
 Learning a domain effectively and becoming a domain expert over time is what we would expect from someone testing applications in a particular domain for a longer period.
 Knowing the domain or learning about it until we know is what separates us from assuming something could be right to understanding if it is right.